tz1211/datadetox/README.md

 DataDetox is an AI-powered application designed to help users understand model lineages and their associated data.
 The current system leverages Retrieval-Augmented Generation (RAG) to provide enriched information about foundation models by retrieving relevant details from comprehensive model documentation from HuggingFace.

 ## Project Wireframe (Missing from Milestone 1)
+- Landing Page:

+- Chatbot Page

-Screenshots of landing and chatbot pages are added to previous submitted MS1 pdf, see [report/AC215_MileStone_1.pdf](report/AC215_MileStone_1.pdf).
+Screenshots of landing and chatbot pages also are added to previous submitted MS1 pdf, see Figure 3, 4, 5 in [report/AC215_MileStone_1.pdf](report/AC215_MileStone_1.pdf).

 ## Project Organization